netroby/fscrypt/README.md

 #### I changed my login passphrase, now all my directories are inaccessible

-We do not currently support the changing of the login passphrase.
-This will change when the appropriate module is completed.
-Until then, you can fix it by first finding the necessary protector (with `fscrypt status PATH`) and then
-running:
+The PAM module provided by fscrypt (`pam_fscrypt.so`) should automatically detect changes to a user's login passphrase so that they can still access their encrypted directories.
+However, sometimes the login passphrase can become desynchronized from a user's login protector.
+This usually happens when the PAM passphrase is managed by an external system, if the PAM module is not installed, or if the PAM module is not properly configured.

+To fix your login protector, you first should find the appropriate protector ID by running `fscrypt status "/"`.
+Then, change the passphrase for this protector by running:
 ```
-fscrypt metadata change-passphrase --protector=MOUNTPOINT:ID
+fscrypt metadata change-passphrase --protector=/:ID
 ```

+#### Directories using my login passphrase are not automatically unlocking.

+Either the PAM module is not installed correctly, or your login passphrase changed and things got out of sync.

 #### I can still see files or filenames after running `fscrypt purge MOUNTPOINT`